kylecorry31/ML4K-AI-Extension/README.md

 ## Guide
 1. After installing the extension, you need to get an API key, which can be obtained from [Machine Learning for Kids](https://machinelearningforkids.co.uk/).

-2. Use the "set Key" block with the API key you obtained to initialize the extension.
+2. Copy and paste the API Key into the ML4K component’s “Key” property on the Designer screen or use the "set Key" block on the Blocks screen.
+Note: API Key must be set before you can use any of the ML4K extension blocks for classification.
+If you choose to set the key using the “set Key” block, be sure to set the key in the Screen.Initialize event or any time before you use a classification method (purple block).

 3. Classify the text, image, or numbers.
   * If classifying text, use the "ClassifyText" block with the text to classify.